APA-Accredited Internship In Professional Psychology

 Division of Student Affairs

 The CAPS Director reports to the Assistant Vice President for Student Affairs – Health and Wellness.
-CAPS staff and interns work closely with many university partners, including: the Center for Students with DisABILITIES, Dean of Students Office, Health Center, International Student and Scholar Services, Learning and Assessment Services (includes Challenger Program, Learning Support Services), University of Houston Wellness, Student Housing and Residential Life, and University Career Services.
+CAPS staff and interns work closely with many university partners, including: the Center for Students with DisABILITIES, Dean of Students Office, Health Center, International Student and Scholar Services, Learning Support Services, University of Houston Wellness, Student Housing and Residential Life, and University Career Services.

 Counseling and Psychological Services